 An impressive Plavac Mali with smooth flavors.
-The wine manages to keep the wild characteristics of Plavac Mali while appealing to an international palate.
+The wine manages to keep the wild characteristics of Plavac Mali while appealing to international palates.
 It is a very perfumed wine, with cherry and earth flavors and a touch of barnyard.
 This is an elegant Plavac Mali.
 The tannins are smooth, which makes it drinkable even if it is still young.
-Not yet released.

 The Grand Cro Room

 The Grand Cro is an association of premium wine estates in Croatia.
 The current members are Bibich, Meneghetti, Dubokovic, Saints Hills, Bośkinac, and Baković.
 All of these wine estates are in the coastal region, either Dalmatia or Istria.
 During our last trip in May, we got a chance to visit and/or taste wines from all of these producers except Baković.